| Activities

 Economia Internacionals, Universitat de Barcelona.
 This event organised by

-* Trade Policy and Political Legitimacy in the European Union.
+the IES was held on November 6th 2002 at the Université de Montréal. * Trade Policy and Political Legitimacy in the European Union.
 Lecture by Doctor Sophie Meunier, Research

 Associate, Princeton